 Base building architects and workplace designers are prioritising hands-free and contactless pathways through offices, using technology such as voice activation, sensors, facial recognition and smartphones.
 Ideally, we will be entering our buildings through sensor doors, calling the lift on our smartphones and using facial recognition to enter your office suite, making it to your desk without the need to needlessly touch surfaces.
 Embracing these technologies will further future-proof workspaces and increase visitor and employee engagement within the spaces.

 Flexibility as we’ve never known it

-Not-withstanding the negative impact COVID-19 had on the world around us, most of us were empowered with trust overnight – and most responded in an exceptional manner.
-Working flexibly and remotely has suddenly been normalised and the stigma attached to it has disappeared.
+Not-withstanding the negative impact COVID-19 had on the world around us, most of us were empowered with trust from our employers overnight – and most responded in an exceptional manner.
+Working flexibly and remotely was suddenly normalised and the stigma attached to it has disappeared.

 1. The ability to work with autonomy

 William Shakespeare, as always, makes this point with the least verbiage: “It is not in the stars to hold our destiny, but in ourselves.”
 Organisations will benefit greatly from team members that are self-directed and who manage up and drive results rather than being passengers on this journey.